mlabbe/qtcdbg/README.md

 # QtCreator Debug Launcher #

-**Need**: QtCreator has a powerful graphical debugger.
-You want a powerful graphical debugger for your non-Qt project.
+**Need**: You want a powerful graphical debugger for your non-Qt project.

 **Problem**: Maintaining a QtCreator project file for a Makefile project _just for debugging_ is a time consuming challenge.